IMXNOOBX/steam-rollback/README.md

 > This tool is really usefull for those who want to customize the steam UI

-> For csgo boosting pourposes as the new UI doesnt work well under sandbox enviroments
+> For fast and easy sandboxing as the old steam ui works better under sandbox environments

+> To experience better performance

 ![Build Status](https://cdn.discordapp.com/attachments/903283950267564094/1139565749699100713/image.png)